cubxxw/horizon/CONTRIBUTING.md

 `lint` tests if your code matches our code conventions, please consult [golangci-lint](https://golangci-lint.run/) and [lint config](https://github.com/horizoncd/horizon/blob/main/.golangci.yml)

+> **Note**
+>
+> You can use the [Makefile](./Makefile)  to run Lint with the command `make lint`.

-`unit test` runs all the test in code, and the code coverage should not less than 70 percent.
+`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/horizoncd/horizon) horizon the unit test coverage data.

+> **Note**
+>
+> We use the [Makefile](./Makefile) utility, `make tese` to run the unit tests, and the `make cover` utility to check the unit test coverage.

 Try your best to keep every function has been tested, it keeps the function behaves as intended.

 #### Docs Contribution

-The documentation for horizon includes:
+**The documentation for horizon includes:**

-+ README.md
-+ CONTRIBUTING.md
-+ DEVELOPGUIDE.md
-+ Official Documentation
++ [README.md](https://github.com/horizoncd/horizon/blob/main/README.md): This file includes the basic information and instructions for getting started with horizon.
++ [CONTRIBUTING.md](https://github.com/horizoncd/horizon/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to horizon's codebase, such as how to submit issues, pull requests, and code reviews.
++ [DEVELOPGUIDE.md](https://github.com/horizoncd/horizon/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing horizon, including information on the project's architecture, coding conventions, and testing practices.
++ [Official Documentation](https://horizoncd.github.io): This is the official documentation for horizon, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

-Please obey the following rules to better format the docs, which would greatly improve the reading experience.
+**Please obey the following rules to better format the docs, which would greatly improve the reading experience.**

 1. Please do not use Chinese punctuations in English docs, and vice versa.
 2. Please use upper case letters where applicable, like the first letter of sentences / headings, etc.
 3. Please specify a language for each Markdown code blocks, unless there's no associated languages.
 4. Please insert a whitespace between Chinese and English words.
-5. Please use the correct case for technical terms, such as using HTTP instead of http, MySQL rather than mysql, Kubernetes instead of kubernetes, etc.
+5. Please use the correct case for technical terms, such as using `HTTP` instead of http, `MySQL` rather than mysql, `Kubernetes` instead of kubernetes, etc.
 6. Please check if there's any typos in the docs before submitting PRs.

+**Markfile Lint**

+We integrated in the CICD actions [markdownlint](https://github.com/markdownlint/markdownlint), it detects Markfile specification.

+> **Note** </b>
+> We recommend reading [markdownlint rules](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md), This document contains  a description of all rules, what they are checking for,  as well as an examples of documents that break the rule and corrected versions of the examples.

 ## Engage to help anything

 We choose GitHub as the primary place for horizon to collaborate.
 So the latest updates of horizon are always here.
-Although contributions via PR is an explicit way to help, we still call for any other ways.
+Although contributions via **PR** is an explicit way to help, we still call for any other ways.

 + reply to other's [issues](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
 + help solve other user's problems;
-+ help review other's [PR](https://github.com/horizon/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
++ help review other's [PR](https://github.com/horizoncd/horizon/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
 + discuss about horizon to make things clearer;
 + advocate [horizon](google.com/search?q=horizon) technology beyond GitHub;
 + write blogs on horizon and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**

-## Releasing
+## Release version

 Releases of horizon are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
 The workflow looks like this:

-🎯 A PR is merged to the `main` branch:
+🎯 **A PR is merged to the `main` branch:**

 + Release please is triggered, creates or updates a new release PR
 + This is done with every merge to main, the current release PR is updated every time

-🎯 Merging the 'release please' PR to `main`:
+🎯 **Merging the 'release please' PR to `main`:**

 + Release please is triggered, creates a new release and updates the changelog based on the commit messages
 + GoReleaser is triggered, builds the binaries and attaches them to the release